EET & ET Programs Offer Immediate Job Prospects & Course Transferability

 North Seattle College offers several choices for electronics study.

 The 2-year Electronics Engineering Technology degree program prepares you for advanced technical training.
-Many EET graduates transfer courses from the NSC program into the BS program in electronics engineering technology at Western Washington University, Central Washington University or Eastern Washington University.
+Many EET graduates transfer courses from the NSC program into the BS program in electronics engineering technology at Central Washington University or Eastern Washington University.
 (Please contact an advisor and your intended college or university regarding North's partnerships with particular institutions and additional requirements for transfer.)

 If you want to go to work immediately upon completion of your program, the coursework will give you an excellent foundation in applied engineering.

 The Electronics Technology certificate and AAS degree programs provide a broad foundation in electronics training.
 Instruction emphasizes a hands-on approach, use of sophisticated test equipment, and a solid base of information concerning computer hardware and software for technical applications.
 These programs offer job training directed toward immediate employment and future advancement with companies specializing in manufacturing or servicing all types of electronic equipment.

 North also offers two aviation electronics certificates, providing you with basic knowledge, skills and abilities for employment in aerospace-related technologies.